 I felt the need to write this blog because I feel like my messaging in regards to the scale has gotten a little twisted.
 So I think it’s important to clarify a few things.
 Today we’re debating whether or not, the scale has become obsolete.

 I want to start by saying that I don’t hate the scale.
 In fact, I think that keeping an eye on big changes on the scale is extremely important because it holds you accountable and helps you troubleshoot any big and constant changes.

-The scale is one of the very few objective, easily accessible tools to measure your body composition.
+The scale is one of the very few objective and easily accessible tools to measure your body composition.
 Not everyone has enough access (or budget) to use a DEXA scan or hydrostatic underwater weighing unit as everyday measurement tools…so the next best thing is the scale.

-I like to use the analogy that the scale is just part of the recipe, a bit like when you’re baking a cake (yum, cake!): if you have just the ingredients and not the instructions, it’s very unlikely your baking will work out.
+I like to use the analogy that the scale is just part of the recipe, a bit like when you’re baking a cake (yum, cake!).
+If you have just the ingredients and not the instructions, it’s very unlikely that your baking will go well.
 In the same way, if you have just the instructions without the proper measurements, you will NOT end up with a very good cake.
 (Try adding one too many cups of flour to a cake to see what happens!)

 The scale is PART of the progress-tracking process, alongside some other less objective “measurements” like:

 - You feel more confident

 - You feel A-M-A-Z-I-N-G!